 Assessing Security Risk—Common Vulnerability Scoring System and the Security Impact Rating

-Cisco uses Version 3.1 of the Common Vulnerability Scoring System (CVSS) as part of its standard process of evaluating reported potential vulnerabilities in Cisco products.
+Cisco uses Version 3.1 of the Common Vulnerability Scoring System (CVSS) as part of its standard process of evaluating reported potential vulnerabilities in Cisco products and cloud-hosted services.
 The CVSS model uses three distinct measurements, or scores, that include Base, Temporal, and Environmental calculations.
 Cisco will provide an evaluation of the Base vulnerability score and, in some instances, the Temporal vulnerability score.
 End users are encouraged to compute the Environmental score based on their network parameters.
 The combination of all three scores should be considered the final score, which represents a moment in time and is tailored to a specific environment.
 Organizations are advised to use this final score to prioritize responses in their own environments.

 Note: Cisco began transitioning to CVSS Version 3.1 (CVSSv3.1) in May 2020.